-1. What are the deadlines for application to the department?
+1. What is the deadline for application to the department?

-The deadlines for Fall applications are December 1st for international applicants and January1st for domestic applicants.
+The deadlines for applications are December 1st for both international and domestic applicants.
+We only accept application for fall semesters.
 Please visit our admissions page for detailed information.

 2. On an average, how many students does a faculty member advise?